-6.4.111 memory - translate memories to basic cells
+6.4.112 memory - translate memories to basic cells

 '''

 memory [-norom] [-nomap] [-nordff] [-nowiden] [-nosat] [-memx] [-no-rw-check] [-bram

 This pass calls all the other memory passes in a useful order:

-opt mem
+opt_mem

 opt_mem_priority

 opt_mem_feedback

 memory_bmux2rom

 (skipped if called with -norom)

 memory_dff [-no-rw-check]

 (skipped if called with -nordff or -memx)

 opt_clean

 memory_share [-nowiden] [-nosat]

 opt_mem_widen

+(when called with -memx)

 memory_memx

-(when called with -memx)

 opt_clean

 memory_collect

 memory_bram -rules <bram_rules>

 (when called with -bram)

+memory_map

 (skipped if called with -nomap)

-memory_map

 This converts memories to word-wide DFFs and address decoders

 or multiport memory blocks if called with the -nomap option.

 '''

-6.4.112 memory_bmux2rom - convert muxes to ROMs
+6.4.113 memory_bmux2rom - convert muxes to ROMs

-memory_bmux2rom [options] [selection] This pass converts \$bmux cells with constant A input to ROMs.
+memory_bmux2rom [options] [selection]

+This pass converts \$bmux cells with constant A input to ROMs.

-6.4.113 memory_bram - map memories to block rams
+6.4.114 memory_bram - map memories to block rams

+'''

-memory_bram -rules <rule_file> [selection] This pass converts the multi-port \$mem memory cells into block ram instances.
-The given rules file describes the available resources and how they should be used.
-The rules file contains configuration options, a set of block ram description and a sequence of match rules.
+memory_bram -rules <rule_file> [selection]

+This pass converts the multi-port $mem memory cells into block ram instances.

+The given rules file describes the available resources and how they should be

+used.

+The rules file contains configuration options, a set of block ram description

+and a sequence of match rules.

 The option 'attr_icase' configures how attribute values are matched.
-The value 0 means case-sensitive, 1 means case-insensitive.
-A block ram description looks like this: bram RAMB1024X32 # name of BRAM cell init 1 # set to '1' if BRAM can be initialized abits 10 # number of address bits dbits 32 # number of data bits # number of port groups groups 2 ports 11 # number of ports in each group wrmode 1 0 # set to '1' if this groups is write ports enable 4 1 # number of enable bits clocks 1 2 # transparent (for real clkpol 2 2 # clock configuration clkpol 2 2 # clock polarity # transparent (for read ports) # clock polarity configuration endbram For the option 'transp' the value 0 means non-transparent, 1 means transparent and a value greater than 1 means configurable.
-All groups with the same value greater than 1 share the same configuration bit.
-For the option 'clocks' the value 0 means non-clocked, and a value greater than 0 means clocked.
-All groups with the same value share the same clock signal.
-For the option 'clkpol' the value 0 means negative edge, 1 means positive edge and a value greater than 1 means configurable.
-All groups with the same value greater than 1 share the same configuration bit.
-Using the same bram name in different bram blocks will create different variants of the bram.
-Verilog configuration parameters for the bram are created as needed.
-It is also possible to create variants by repeating statements in the bram block and appending '@<label>' to the individual statements.
-A match rule looks like this: match RAMB1024X32 max waste 16384 # only use this bram if <= 16k ram bits are unused min efficiency 80 # only use this bram if efficiency is at least 80% endmatch
+The value 0

+means case-sensitive, 1 means case-insensitive.

+A block ram description looks like this:

+bram RAMB1024X32 # name of BRAM cell

+init 1

+set to '1' if BRAM can be initialized

+abits 10

+number of address bits

+dbits 32

+number of data bits

+number of port groups

+groups 2

+ports 1 1

+number of ports in each group

+wrmode 1 0

+set to '1' if this groups is write ports

+enable 4 1

+number of enable bits

+transp 0 2

+transparent (for read ports)

+clock configuration

+clocks 1 2

+clock polarity configuration

+clkpol 2 2

+endbram

+For the option 'transp' the value 0 means non-transparent, 1 means transparent

+and a value greater than 1 means configurable.
+All groups with the same

+value greater than 1 share the same configuration bit.

+For the option 'clocks' the value 0 means non-clocked, and a value greater

+than 0 means clocked.
+All groups with the same value share the same clock

+signal.

+For the option 'clkpol' the value 0 means negative edge, 1 means positive edge

+and a value greater than 1 means configurable.
+All groups with the same value

+greater than 1 share the same configuration bit.

+Using the same bram name in different bram blocks will create different variants

+of the bram.
+Verilog configuration parameters for the bram are created as

+'''